rohanrajpal/movie-recommender-system/README.md

 `docker build -t movie-recommender:latest .`
 * Now you can run the container via the following command `docker run -d -p 5000:5000 movie-recommender`
+## Value of K
+There are two parameters to decide K
+* Convinience of the user
+* By calculating the error(RMSE) of our predictions against what the user actually rated.
 ## A few things to note
 * The previous user ratings data is currently static, say a previous user now watches a movie and rates it.
 The change has to be reflected and models have to be retrained but I havent done that in my code.
 My solution to this problem is to do the training bi-daily or at the end of the day.
 * The implementations of all collaborative filtering methods are not optimal and there are better implementations out there.
 However given the time contraints, I tried my best to keep the error and complexity at a minimum.